Skip advert

 What to look out for

-Predictably, mileage, service history and condition count most when buying one in 2024, but specification also plays a part.
+Predictably, mileage, service history and condition count most when buying an original Vanquish in 2024, but specification also plays a part.
 The Linn audio system that replaced the original Alpine hi-fi for the 2003 model year is desirable, as is full leather (some Vanquishes have Alcantara centre panels on the seats), while 2+2s are slightly more sought-after.
 007-spec Tungsten paint adds value; conversely, dark blues and greens are not so saleable.

 A really worthwhile option was the Sports Dynamic Pack, available from 2003, which added uprated suspension and brakes.
 The Vanquish S, introduced in 2004 (from chassis 1506), incorporated the handling upgrades, along with a new aero package, an improved gearshift and a power increase to 520bhp.
 ‘The S is a better car,’ says Paul Spires, ‘but it’s worth noting that an early car can be uprated to what is effectively S specification.’
 Works has also converted a number of Vanquishes to manual transmission, using the six-speed Tremec unit from the DB7 GT.